M7MOZ/Fawry/README.md

-** Sory because it is one file but i dont have a java IDE and my internet connection is lost so i cant download one. i barely can push this file to github
+ Sorry, it's just one file because I don't have a Java IDE and my internet connection is down, so I can't download one.
+I barely can push this file to GitHub